 Think about what you want in your next role.
 What isn’t ideal but you know you could put up with?
 What do you absolutely need?

 If you imagine what you’d like to be doing, what do you picture?
-That could be a good indicator of where your passion lies.
+That could be a good indicator of where your passion and interest lies.

 Do some research.

 What kind of qualifications do you need to have a successful career change?
 Do you have to go back to school to get a specific professional diploma or specialized license?
 Is there one topic or program you need to learn more about or develop new skills for?
 Or do you only need a refresher course or two?

 Researching the job market and your career options will help you figure out what you need to do to change your career.
 Once you know this, you’ll be able to move forward from there.

 Taking a course online might not give you official qualifications, but there are plenty of them available that can teach you new job skills (many for free).
 These can be helpful if you want to prepare yourself for a new position.

 Search online and on YouTube for “free [topic] training/course” or browse through course catalogs on sites like Coursera, OpenLearn, SkillShare, and Udemy.